 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 Personal loan interest rates can vary wildly depending on the lenders you’re considering and your borrowing power.

-The average annual percentage rate on a two-year personal loan from a commercial bank was 9.5% in the second quarter of 2020, according to Federal Reserve data.
+The average annual percentage rate on a two-year personal loan from a commercial bank was 9.3% in the third quarter of 2020, according to Federal Reserve data.

 While the average rate isn’t too high, some personal loan lenders offer loans with annual percentage rates of up to 36%.
 Other lenders may charge even higher rates than that if you have bad credit.

 Qualifying for a personal loan with a low rate, one with an average rate and one with a sky-high rate often comes down to your credit history and credit scores.
 Generally, the higher your credit scores, the more likely you are to qualify for a loan with lower or more-competitive rates.
 And the lower your credit scores, the more likely you are to face higher interest rates.

 Before applying for a personal loan, read on to learn about lenders with lower personal loan rates and some tips on how to prequalify for a loan with low interest rates.

 - How can you prequalify for a personal loan?